dvimont/bigDataBatchDemo/README.md

-### THIS README IS UNDERGOING MAJOR REVISIONS.
-#### COME BACK SOON TO SEE THE EXCITING DETAILS OF WHAT'S IN THIS PACKAGE AND HOW IT WORKS

 ## WikiTrends: Using Big Data tools to bring the Wikipedia data lake to life!

 ### The goal of this project: